namjachingu/terraform-google-gke-cisco/README.md

 - GKE clusters have been set up.

 **How**

-In order to deploy part of an application in the cloud, it is necesary to choose a cloud platform to deploy the cluster on.
+In order to deploy part of an application in the cloud, it is necesary to choose a cloud platform to deploy a kubernetes cluster on.
 In this project, Google Cloud was chosen as our cloud provider.
-Deploy part of an application in the cloud.
+On top of the GKE cluster deployed, a script to run the application components are run.

+The Google Cloud provider is responsible for the master node.

 **Potentials**